Working with refugee people and their families (D35)

 Develop empowering and therapeutic skills to work in a socially and politically conscious way with refugee people

-This is the first module of the oldest and longest running course in this field in the UK.
-It aims to assist those working with asylum-seeking people and refugees to enhance your understanding and skills in the context of your own work experience.
+Based on the oldest and longest running course in this field in the UK this course aims to assist you to enhance your understanding and skills in the context of your own work experience with asylum seeking people and refugees.

 Aims and learning objectives

 Over the term, this course will offer you the opportunity to: